The Kubernetes-native platform (v2).

 Depending on what distribution of Kubernetes you use and where you host it, installation of Deis Workflow may automatically provision an external (to Kubernetes) load balancer or similar mechanism for directing inbound traffic from beyond the cluster to the Deis router(s).
 For example, kube-aws and Google Container Engine both do this.
-On some other platforms-- Vagrant or bare metal, for instance-- this must either be accomplished manually or does not apply at all.
+On some other platforms-- Minikube or bare metal, for instance-- this must either be accomplished manually or does not apply at all.

 If a load balancer such as the one described above does exist (whether created automatically or manually) and if you intend on handling any long-running requests, the load balancer (or similar) may require some manual configuration to increase the idle connection timeout.
 Typically, this is most applicable to AWS and Elastic Load Balancers, but may apply in other cases as well.
 It does not apply to Google Container Engine, as the idle connection timeout cannot be configured there, but also works as-is.

 If, for instance, Deis Workflow were installed on kube-aws, this timeout should be increased to a recommended value of 1200 seconds.
 This will ensure the load balancer does not hang up on the client during long-running operations like an application deployment.
 The AWS-specific annotation below will be included by default in the router service starting in Workflow v2.13.0.